The Sustainable Development Goals

 Much of the progress made toward the MDGs happened in just two countries: China and India.
-They have the two largest populations in the world and were long home to more poor people than anywhere else.
-Between 2000 and 2015, China lifted approximately 300 million people out of extreme poverty.
-But many of the methods it used to achieve this goal afforded its citizens few individual rights and, notably, had severe environmental consequences.
+They have the world's two largest populations and were long home to more poor people than anywhere else.
+Between 2000 and 2015, approximately three hundred million people in China emerged out of extreme poverty.
+But many of the methods used to achieve this goal afforded Chinese citizens few individual rights and, notably, had severe environmental consequences.
 For example, the Chinese government encouraged factories to increase the production of goods for export, and many farmers moved to cities for work.
 More coal-powered factories intensified air pollution and worsened air quality.
 Lax environmental laws did not prohibit industrial waste flowing into rivers and surrounding farmland.
 And more people living in cities meant more and more cars pumping out carbon dioxide, elevating greenhouse gas emissions.
-These activities contribute to climate change and to rising sea levels that threatens to displace the hundreds of millions of people in China who live on the coast.
+These activities contribute to climate change and rising sea levels that threaten to displace the hundreds of millions of people in China who live on the coast.

-In India, too, over 300 million people rose out of extreme poverty during the same period and the country’s GDP quadrupled between 2000 and 2015.
-But while India succeeded in eliminating extreme poverty, it had moved hundreds of millions of people just above the extreme poverty threshold with few savings.
-And the Indian government failed to distribute wealth equally—about 70 percent of the country’s growth in 2015 benefited the wealthiest 1 percent of the population, making India one of the world’s most unequal places.
+In India, too, over three hundred million people rose out of extreme poverty during the same period and the country’s GDP quadrupled between 2000 and 2015.
+But although India succeeded in eliminating extreme poverty, it had moved hundreds of millions of people just above the extreme poverty threshold with few savings.
+And the Indian government failed to distribute wealth equally—about 70 percent of the country’s growth in 2015 benefited the wealthiest 1 percent of the population, making India one of the world’s most unequal countries.

 Inequality weakens the foundation of development: people living just over the line of extreme poverty can easily be set back by a small crisis such as falling ill or missing work to care for an elderly relative.
 Moreover, when most people lack opportunities to get ahead while a handful of wealthy families amass increasingly more wealth, social tensions increase.
 Studies show that inequality is associated with higher rates of violent crime, which holds the entire country back.